Awards

 Schools are invited to submit photographs on the theme of “Making a Difference”.
 Each pupil can submit only one photograph and these should be emailed to admin@rootsnshoots.org.uk.

-Nominees to have shown exceptional personal endeavour and contribution throughout a class project.
+This is for a student who has shown exceptional personal endeavour and contribution throughout a class project.
 The nominating teacher must be willing to submit a testimonial concerning the nominee and be willing to provide evidence, if necessary, to support this.
 The nominated individual will by their own efforts, have made a difference to the lives of their fellow humans, animals, and to the environment.
 Pupils must be nominated by the link teacher.
-If you would like to nominate one of your pupils for this award, please email us at admin@rootsnshoots.org.uk with full details.
+Nominees must be 10 years old or over.

 Yes!
 Please continue to enter.
-You can tell us more about your original project – perhaps how it has evolved over the course of a year or term, or tell us about a completely different initiative.
+You can tell us more about your original project – perhaps how it has evolved over the course of a year or term or tell us about a completely different initiative.

 To be eligible for a Silver or Gold Award Certificate, you will want to include the following in your activity description: